 - while Quirinius was governor of Syria (2)

-From these verses we see Caesar Augustus is in charge of some area (the inhabited earth).
+From these verses, we see Caesar Augustus is in charge of some area (the inhabited earth).
 We also see that he sent out a decree (an order) to conduct a census.
-It seems this Caesar Augustus also has a number of subordinate leaders of regions.
+It seems this Caesar Augustus also had a number of subordinate leaders of regions.
 The region we are looking at in Caesar Augustus’s territory is Syria.

 What is a Census?